Luminous gemstones: Mineralogical luminosity

 First, it will be useful to introduce some mineralogical terminology for gemstones that can glow when exposed to light, friction, or heat.
 Note that the following discussion will omit modern techniques such as X-rays and ultraviolet light that are too recent to have influenced folklore about luminous gems.
 Luminescence is spontaneous emission of light by a substance not resulting from heat, as distinguished from incandescence, which is light emitted by a substance as a result of heating.
 Luminescence is caused by the absorption of energy that is released in small amounts.
 When the energy comes from light or other electromagnetic radiation, it is referred to as photoluminescence; which is divisible between fluorescence when the glow ceases immediately with the excitation and phosphorescence when the glow continues beyond the period of excitation.
 Two types of luminescent phenomena are relevant to crystalline materials.
 Triboluminescence generates light through the breaking of chemical bonds in a material when it is rubbed, pulled apart, scratched, or crushed.
 Thermoluminescence re-emits previously absorbed electromagnetic radiation upon being heated (e.g., thermoluminescence dating).

 The American geologist Sydney Hobart Ball, who wrote an article on "Luminous Gems, Mythical and Real", outlined the history of discoveries about luminescent and phosphorescent minerals.
 Most diamonds are triboluminescent if rubbed with a cloth, and a few are photoluminescent after exposure to direct sunlight.
 Both diamonds and white topaz may phosphoresce if heated below red heat.
 The phosphorescent quality of diamonds when heated by sunlight is usually believed to have been first revealed by Albertus Magnus (c.
 1193–1280) and it was apparently rediscovered by Robert Boyle in 1663, who also found that some diamonds will luminesce under pressure.
 According to Prafulla Chandra Ray, the Indian king Bhoja (r.
-1010–1055) knew that diamonds can phosphoresce (Ball 1938: 496).
+1010–1055) knew that diamonds can phosphoresce.